GabrieleMancini/Two-networks-coherence-simulations-analysis/README.md

 * All simulations can be reproduced with the default parameters.
 * Random seeds are fixed inside the scripts when relevant.
-* Some multicompartment simulations require significant computational resources.
-* MPI execution is recommended for NEURON-based simulations.

 ---